CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Inference Standard

-The following are scaling results from the cpp-inference and fortran-inference scaling tests with ResNet-50 and the imagenet dataset.
+The following are standard deployement scaling results from the cpp-inference and fortran-inference scaling tests with ResNet-50 and the imagenet dataset.
 For more information on these scaling tests, please see the SmartSim paper on [arXiv](https://arxiv.org/pdf/2104.09355.pdf).

 #### Inference Std Run Configuration File